Page last updated Feb 13, 2022

 Even though still in its earliest stages, this site's Sky Atlas includes a few images showing the locations of various quasars.
 This page represents a summary of those quasars, along with a smattering of additional information and images, and links to the images which led to their being listed here.
 For now, the listing is in order of right ascension, but the page may be considerably revised as the Sky Atlas nears completion.

 Note: An examination of quasars with different redshifts z will reveal a paradoxical result -- quasars with larger redshifts, which must have been further away than quasars with smaller redshifts at the time their light was emitted, have calculated distances which are less than those of quasars with smaller redshifts.
-The reason for this is that we see the higher-redshift quasars at a time when the Universe was smaller; so even though they were further out in comparison to the overall size of the Universe, they were closer to us at that time than quasars that we observe as they were at later dates.
+The reason for this is that the light emitted by higher-redshift quasars has a hard time reaching us, due to their rapid motion away from us (due to the rapid expansion of the space between us and them), so we see them as they were at a time when the Universe was younger and smaller than quasars that are relatively close, and are seen as they were at a later time, when the Universe was much larger.
+So even though higher-redshift quasars have always been further from us than lower-redshift quasars at a given time, the fact that we see them at an earlier time means that they were closer to us at that time than quasars that we see as they were at much later dates.

 Names for distances involved in high-redshift distance calculations